alex-taffe/Dining-Tracker/README.md

+## This branch should not be merged into master

 # Dining-Tracker
 This app is designed to help track RIT dining balances to avoid students over/underspending.
 This app is NOT affiliated with RIT.